GoogleCloudPlatform/emblem/docs/decisions/2022-09-generated-client-library.md

 ### Option 2: Generate the library

-Since it had already been decided to use a (REST API)[./2021-04-functions-api.md] and document that API with the (OpenAPI standard)[./2021-08-18-openapi-tools.md], which has a large number of tools available for it, generating the library would require little effort.
+Since it had already been decided to use a [REST API](./2021-04-functions-api.md) and document that API with the [OpenAPI standard](./2021-08-18-openapi-tools.md), which has a large number of tools available for it, generating the library would require little effort.